 Hazmat shipping is not something your dealership should take lightly.
 If you fail to meet hazmat standards, you could face serious financial and legal risks, not to mention putting someone’s health at stake.
 It’s your responsibility to inform your customers and ship these items properly.

-That said, it’s no surprise that many dealerships choose to avoid selling these parts online completely to avoid extra complication.
-However, there are customers looking to buy these parts online, so it’s still an opportunity for sales if your Parts Department doesn’t mind dealing with an extra step.
+That said, it’s no surprise that many dealerships choose to avoid selling these parts online completely to avoid extra complications.
+However, there are customers looking to buy these parts online, which means you can still drive major revenue from them if you don’t mind dealing with an extra step.

-Without the proper certification, your dealership could be fined up to $10,000!
-Even minor errors in your paperwork or packaging can delay shipment speed and upset your customers (not to mention that mistakes could cause public safety issues!).
+Without the proper certification, your dealership could be fined up to $75,000!
+Even minor errors in your paperwork or packaging can delay shipments and upset your customers (not to mention that mistakes could cause public safety issues).

 Before you start shipping hazmat items, you need to go through special training with your shipping carrier.
 You can attend a public seminar or arrange for an in-house seminar, depending on what your carrier offers.